 The holes that go through the rotor are twisted in order to promote air flow and cool the motor.

 The label has been touched up a little and has a clear lacquer coating to protect it.
 They must have made more than 5 million of these since the serial number is very high.
 Have to assume very few of these made it to the United States.

 The oil cup seen here is a brushed brass and has a new wick inside of it.
 Oiled with non detergent light motor oil.
 Detergent oil will gum up over time.
 It is hard to tell from the image, but one of the tabs on the rear cage is square and not rounded.
 This square tab needs to be in the 4 o'clock stud position in order for the front cage to line up correctly.

 Only two of the screws and nuts that hold the front cage are original.
 The originals are square nuts with a slotted screws.
 Very difficult to replace.
 The blade has the original chrome plated slotted screw that holds it on to the shaft.

 All the metal screws have been lacquer coated.
 The rubber grommets seen here are replacements to the originals and have been glued in place with Gorilla glue.
 The springs have also been lacquer coated and pop off rather easily when needed.
 Putting them back on requires twisting with the leading edge of the spring pushing into the rubber.
 This is somewhat counter intuitive.
-In order to lubricate the oscillator you would need to remove the housing.
+It has come to UserX's attention that a spanner wrench will unscrew the top of the oscillator and without one you would need to remove the housing in order to lubricate the oscillator.
 It has been lubricated with synthetic grease and should be good for another 10 years or more.
 The spring loaded oil reservoir in the back is the only way to lubricate the rear shaft and should be done every few months.
-Luckily it needs less oil than the front of the shaft which is under a higher load.
+Luckily, it needs less than the front which is under a higher load.